-- B) Voting Membership:

 - 1) Chair (Senator)

 - 2) Vice-Chair (Senator)

-- 3) Six (6) Senators
+- 3) Two (2) Letters and Science Senators

+- 4) One (1) College of Creative Studies Senator

+- 5) One (1) College of Engineering Senator

+- 6) Two (2) Residential Senators

-- 4) Three (3) Students at Large
+- 7) Three (3) Students-at-Large

-- 5) A.S.
+- 8) A.S.
 Internal Vice President (only in the case of a tie)

-- C) Non-Voting Membership:

 - 1) Student Fee and Services Commissioner

 - 2) Facilities Commissioner

 - 3) A.S.
 Committee on Committees Chair

 - 4) A.S.
 President

 - 5) A.S.
 Executive Director

 - 6) A.S.
 Assistant Director for Government Affairs

 - 7) All Student Representatives on University Governance Boards

-- D) Duties and Powers of the Committee:
+D) Duties and Powers of the Committee:

-- 1) To review all main motions introduced in the Senate related to the following matters, to monitor the developments of these matters, and to propose main motions as necessary related to these matters:

-- a) Changes to the Constitution, Bylaws, or Policies of the Association.

-- b) The governance of the Association or any entities therefore of.

-- c) The Association's legal relationship with the University, including memorandum of understandings with the University and recognition of the Association as the official undergraduate student body.

-- d) Legislative oversight of the Elections Board and Elections process.
+- 1) To review all main motions introduced in the Senate related to the following matters, to monitor the developments of these matters, and to propose main motions as necessary related to these matters: - a) Changes to the Constitution, Bylaws, or Policies of the Association. - b) The governance of the Association or any entities therefore of. - c) The Association's legal relationship with the University, including memorandum of understandings with the University and recognition of the Association as the official undergraduate student body. - d) Legislative oversight of the Elections Board and Elections process. - e) Make formal recommendations on the A.S.
+President's participation on the Campus Planning Committee and Coordinating Committee on Budget Strategy. - f) Review and hear reports from student representatives from University Governance Boards and draft necessary legislation in response.